 It is not easy for anyone to be respected in a job.
 Even though someone has the experience and desire to do a good job, you often have to prove yourself when you come to an office.
 So it is no surprise that I have noticed that many women feel they have to be “tough” and just like men to get ahead in the business world.
 There is a point to me saying this, just be patient.

 “So let me get this straight I said.,” I said.
-“Don’t tell anyone you are a good person so they think your just a tough no nonsense woman right”
+“Don’t tell anyone you are a good person so they think you’re just a tough no-nonsense woman right”

 “Exactly.,” she said.